 Other Factors That Determine Professional Liability Insurance Costs

 Industry and coverage limits aren’t the only factors that impact professional liability insurance costs.
-Small business insurers also look at a number of business and policy characteristics, including the business’ size, location, and claims history.
+Professional liability providers also look at a number of business and policy characteristics, including the business’ size, location, and claims history.

 Other factors insurers consider when calculating errors and omissions insurance costs include: